How can I get to Portugal?

 How to travel around Portugal without a car

-If you don’t like to drive in a stranger country, a good option is a public transport.
+If you don’t like to drive in a stranger country, public transport is a good option.

 Best Way to Get From Lisbon to Porto